-On 6th March, we launched a discussion paper Download, produced for the Joseph Rowntree Foundation and written by Future of London.
+On 6th March, we launched a discussion paper Changes to Affordable Housing in London and Implications for Delivery, produced for the Joseph Rowntree Foundation and written by Future of London.
 This paper gives an overview of the London housing market with a particular focus on affordability and the impact of recent policy reforms on affordable housing.
 It argues that a new, sustainable delivery model for London is needed if the capital is to meet its affordable housing challenge.

 The launch brought together senior affordable housing practitioners from across London.
 Chaired by David Lunts, Executive Director of Housing and Land at the GLA, the speaker panel provided context for the subsequent discussion.
 Jo Wilson, Director of Future of London, began by summarising the paper’s findings, particularly quantifying that there are issues of affordability across all housing tenures in London, at a time when acute need is growing and supply is contracting.
 Jo was joined by a panel of speakers and responders who offered a range of perspectives on the topic:

 - Kenneth Gibb, Professor of Housing Economics, University of Glasgow, spoke to international models for delivering affordable housing

 - Andrew Heywood, independent housing consultant, probed emerging questions coming from Future of London’s current research on the Affordable Rent Model

 - Richard Blakeway, Deputy Mayor for Housing, Land and Property, grounded the conversation in the Mayor’s Housing Strategy

 - Geeta Nanda, Chief Executive of Thames Valley Housing Association, offered an HA view on delivering affordable housing under the housing policy reforms.